Sal8298/Bootcamp-Challenge-1-Sal/README.md

 ## Installation

-- Horiseon Social Solution Services can be accessed at https://sal8298.github.io/Bootcamp-Challenge-1-Sal/
+ Horiseon Social Solution Services can be accessed at https://sal8298.github.io/Bootcamp-Challenge-1-Sal/

+Repository containing the code for Horiseon Social Solution Services can be found at https://github.com/Sal8298/Bootcamp-Challenge-1-Sal

 ## Usage
 This is a screenshot of the top of the page.